ankurk91/vue-flatpickr-component/README.md

 <flat-pickr v-model="date" @on-change="doSomethingOnChange" @on-close="doSomethingOnClose"></flat-pickr>
 ```
 * Events names has been converted to kebab-case.
-* You can still pass your methods in config like original flatpickr do.
+* You can still pass your methods in `:config` like original flatpickr do.

 ## Available props
 The component accepts these props: